-One hour lecture and three hours studio per week.
+18 hours lecture and 54 hours lab per term.
 Beginning course in traditional and contemporary drawing techniques and terminology with an emphasis on representational drawing accomplished with a variety of media, including, but not limited to, graphite, charcoal, conte, ink, oil and/or chalk pastel, and colored pencil.
 (CSU) (UC) (Degree Credit) AA GE, CSU GE

-ART 180 F Perspective Drawing and Rendering (3)
+ART 180 F Perspective Drawing and Rendering

-Two hours lecture and four hours studio per week.
-The main objective of this class is creating the illusion of three dimensions on a twodimensional drawing surface.
+36 hours lecture and 72 hours lab per term.
+The main objective of this class is creating the illusion of three dimensions on a two-dimensional drawing surface.
 The lectures cover the basics of the visual perception of space, and the artistic techniques based on it.
 Perspective topics include its use as a descriptive and compositional device, and a discussion of the limits of linear perspective and of alternative ways to represent space.
 Rendering topics include explanations of the surface qualities of various materials, and the accurate depiction of the materials' interaction with light.
 This course also meets student needs in advertising, illustration, and industrial design.
 Course may be taken three times for credit.
 (CSU) (Degree Credit)

-ART 181 F Drawing from the Masters (2)
+ART 181 F Drawing from the Masters

-One hour lecture and three hours lab per week.
+18 hours lecture and 54 hours lab per term.
 The lecture portion of this class covers working methods and media of master draftsmen from previous centuries.
 The lab consists of analyzing and copying master drawings in a variety of media.
 Emphasis is placed on the traditional approach to drawing as practiced by masters such as Durer, Michelangelo, Da Vinci, Raphael, Rubens and others.
 Course may be taken three times for credit.
 (CSU) (UC) (Degree Credit)

-ART 182 F Basic Drawing (3)
+ART 182 F Basic Drawing

-Two hours lecture and four hours studio per week.
+36 hours lecture and 72 hours lab per term.
 An introduction to the fundamentals of representational drawing.
 Media used may include pencil, ink, charcoal, conte, pastels, watercolor, and mixed media.
 Designed for art majors.
 (CSU) (UC) (Degree Credit) AA GE, CSU GE

-ART 183 F Representational Drawing (2)
+ART 183 F Representational Drawing

-One hour lecture and three hours studio per week.
+18 hours lecture and 54 hours lab per term.
 This course is a study in contemporary and traditional realism in the area of drawing.
 Media may include pencil, ink, charcoal, conte, pastel, watercolor, and/or mixed media.
 Recommended for art majors.
 (CSU) (UC) (Degree Credit)

-ART 184 F Expressive Drawing (2)
+ART 184 F Expressive Drawing